Fees and Refund Information

 - 10 residential wings with shared kitchen on each wing

-- Features study rooms, computer lab, bike storage, large lobby area
+- Features study rooms, computer lab, game room, large lobby area

 - Laundry on first floor

-- You may put items in storage in the last two weeks of a semester during storage hours (20:15-21:15 or during checkout with your RA
+- You may put items in storage in the last two weeks of a semester during storage hours (20:30 – 21:30) unless otherwise posted.

-- Items can be removed from storage the first two weeks of the semester during storage hours (20:15-21:15).
+- Items can be removed from storage only during the first two weeks of the semester during storage hours (20:30-21:30).

-- Room Selection – applicants who participated the Fall sign up process in Spring 2022 were able to choose a space and roommates.
+- Room Selection – applicants who participated the Fall sign up process in were able to choose a space and roommates.
+There is not a room selection process for Spring Semester and most assignments remain the same.

 - Waitlist – location is subject to availability for students offered a space via this process.